NOTE: This website uses GTranslate to present information in numerous languages. Wake Tech is not responsible for inaccurate translations.

 Prospective students and others interested in Wake Tech are invited to tour our campuses with Admissions Office staff.
 Tours are scheduled in advance.

-Tuition can be paid online through Self-Service or in person at the following locations:
+Tuition can be paid online through Self-Service or in person at any campus.

-Starting in the Spring 2024 semester, Wake Tech's Eagle Advantage program will charge a fee of $27 per credit hour for textbooks and digital materials needed for courses.
+Wake Tech's Eagle Advantage program charges a fee of $27 per credit hour for textbooks and digital materials needed for courses.
 Certain programs may also require students to purchase uniforms, equipment or supplies.
 The fee is cheaper than the cost of buying course materials separately, and they are bundled so students have them available by the first day of class.

 Students receiving financial aid may use it to pay the Eagle Advantage fee and purchase other supplies needed for class from the Wake Tech Bookstore.